ZYunfeii/DRL_algorithm_library/README.md

 All the algorithms adopt the **pytorch** framework.
 All the codes are combined in the easiest way to understand, which is suitable for beginners of reinforcement learning, but the code performance is excellent.

+## References
+This project also provides the reference of these algorithms:

+* Multi-Agent Actor-Critic for Mixed Cooperative-Competitive Environments
+* CONTINUOUS CONTROL WITH DEEP REINFORCEMENT
+* High-Dimensional Continuous Control Using Generalized Advantage Estimation
+* Proximal Policy Optimization
+* Soft Actor-Critic Off-Policy Maximum Entropy Deep Reinforcement Learning with a Stochastic Actor
+* Auto alpha  Soft Actor-Critic Algorithms and Applications
+* Addressing Function Approximation Error in Actor-Critic Methods

 ## Results

 Testing environment: **'Pendulum-v0'**.
 What you just need to do is running the **main.py**.
 Here are the results of several cases: